 7. How do I know when my turkey is done?

 The most accurate way is to take the internal temperature using a thermometer.
+(Watch our 15-second video below for how to do it.)
 The breast needs to register 165°F and the thigh, 175°F. If the turkey is stuffed, the stuffing needs to reach 165°F as well.

 8. How often should I baste the turkey?